How to use an Agent as MCP Server

 Authentication errors:

-- If you are using token-based authentication and receive a 401 error, regenerate the Etendo session token by calling
+- If you are using token-based authentication and receive a 401 error, regenerate the Etendo session token.
+Send a

 Bearerwhen sending it in a header. - Verify user has access to the selected agent.